EkanshdeepGupta/connect-four-classifiers/README.md

 ## ALGORITHM

 The program accepts the connect-4 training data and parses it into numpy arrays.
-It then uses KFold function to make 10 training/test splits of the data.
-The three clasifiers are then built using the DecisionTreeClassifier, MultinomialNB and LinearSVC functions and are trained by the fit function on each split.
-We then use the predict function to compare the performance of the model on the test data.
+It then uses *KFold()* function to make 10 training/test splits of the data.
+The three clasifiers are then built using the *DecisionTreeClassifier()*, *MultinomialNB()* and *LinearSVC()* functions and are trained by the *fit()* function on each split.
+We then use the *predict()* function to compare the performance of the model on the test data.
 These acccuracies are then compared and graphed to get a comprehensive overview about the performance of the different models.

 ## ACCURACY AND RUNNING TIME